 Before we tackle that subject, it's useful to consider the history of the traditional Breyer decorators, the blue and gold beauties that collectors prize so much.
 In 1964, Breyer offered four decorator colors---gold charm, florentine, wedgewood, and copenhagen---on five molds, the Running Mare and Foal, the Five-Gaiter, the Mustang, and the Fighting Stallion.
 Very little documentation for them exists, but they were offered for sale in holiday catalogs like Aldens, in department stores like Montgomery Wards, and in five-and-dime stores like Ben Franklin.
 They did not sell well however, and were probably discontinued by 1965.
 Despite not having been made very long, the Breyer decorators do seem to have been issued in fairly large quantities.
 They remain rare to be sure, but a patient collector will find multiple decorators for sale every year on eBay or social media.

 As of this writing in December 2020, not one credible scrap of evidence of the existence of vintage Christmas decorators has yet come to light.
 No models have ever turned up, no photos have been discovered, and not a single ad, price list, or catalog entry has been found.
+As far as I know, there are no mentions of them in vintage hobby publications either.
 There are of course gaps in the paper trail of Breyer history, especially in the early years of the company, so it is possible that any documentation has simply been lost to time.
 After all, only a few documents pertaining to the blue and gold decorators are known.

 But while the lack of documentation is not surprising, I do think it's odd that no models have turned up in the last 55+ years.
 Other small runs from the 1960s are known, even in multiples, like the wedgewood Fury Prancers, the wedgewood Longhorns, and the In Between Mares.
 Had red and green decorators really been available in stores as reported, you would think at least one or two would have survived and turned up in an estate sale or antique mall.
 Also, given that the traditional decorators were only available for about a year and given that they did not sell well, would Breyer really have added red and green horses to the unsuccessful blue and gold line up?